forhappy/awesome-lua/README.md

 * [UniLua](https://github.com/xebecnan/UniLua) - A pure c# implementation of Lua 5.2 focus on compatibility with Unity
 * [Luerl](https://github.com/rvirding/luerl) - An experimental implementation of Lua 5.2 written solely in pure Erlang.
+* [MoonScript](http://moonscript.org/) - MoonScript is a dynamic scripting language that compiles into Lua.
+* [lua.js](https://github.com/mherkender/lua.js) - An ECMAscript framework to compile and run Lua code, allowing Lua to run in a browser or in Flash.
+* [lua.vm.js](https://github.com/kripken/lua.vm.js) - The Lua VM, on the Web.
+* [Moonshine](http://moonshinejs.org/) - A lightweight Lua VM for the browser.
+* [lua-alchemy](https://github.com/lua-alchemy/lua-alchemy) - Port of the Lua programming language for ActionScript using Alchemy.

 ## Text Processing